-Human Nature spoke with Reteti co-founder Katie Rowe, recently nominated for the Pritzker Emerging Environmental Genius Award.
+In November, Human Nature spoke with Reteti co-founder Katie Rowe about her goals for the sanctuary.

 Question: What makes the Reteti Elephant Sanctuary unique?